PolyRun/HighVolumes/OPTIMIZATIONS.md

   * Ellipsoid.intersectCoord
     * try to cache and vectorize
     * Else: vectorize MVM
+  * Sparse bodies
+  * JIT
+  * improve prng, mostly relevant for random direction intersection/sparse bodies

 * What we could do if we have enough time:
-  * improve prng, mostly relevant for random direction intersection
   * parallelize sample point x
     * would lead to MMM for random direction intersect
     * Could increase op density